SAP-samples/teched2022-IN280/exercises/ex2/ex22/readme.md

     <br>![](/exercises/ex2/images/IMOverviewEditConfiguration.png)

-    b. *Switch on* the data collection using the *toggle button*, save the configuration and close the diaglog
+    b. *Switch on* the data collection using the *toggle button*, save the configuration, and close the dialog

     <br>![](/exercises/ex2/images/IMConfigDataCollection.png)